isomerpages/pmo-nccs/media/speeches/_posts/2014-12-10-minister-vivian-balakrishnan-attends-the-high-level-segment-of-the-un-climate-change-conference-in-lima-peru.md

 permalink: /media/speeches/minister-vivian-balakrishnan-attends-the-high-level-segment-of-the-un-climate-change-conference-in-lima-peru
 ---

-### MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES DR VIVIAN BALAKRISHNAN ATTENDS THE HIGH-LEVEL SEGMENT OF THE UN CLIMATE CHANGE CONFERENCE IN LIMA, PERU

 ***Singapore's carbon intensity has decreased 30 per cent from 2000 to 2010***

 Dr Vivian Balakrishnan, Minister for the Environment and Water Resources, is attending the High-Level Segment of the United Nations Climate Change Conference* in Lima, Peru from 9 to 12 December 2014.